-Please note 1kW solar panel generates on an average 4 kWh in a day depending upon weather conditions, in a sunny day it might generate up to 5 units and on a cloudy day it might generate up to 3 units per day.
+Please note 1kW solar panel generates on an average 4-6 Units in a day depending upon pv module wattage, efficiency, and weather conditions, in a sunny day it might generate up to 5 units and on a cloudy day it might generate up to 3 units per day.
 Also, note a standard solar panel is 2 meters long and 1 meter wide.
 The solar panel price ranges from ₹ 1,000 to ₹ 25,000 but a 1000 watts panel can save around ₹1000 per month on average.

 One of the common questions before installation is the number of solar panels needed for your requirement as each solar panel can cost you a fortune and everyone’s requirement is also different.
 So, there is no standard answer to this question.
 It is, therefore, important to book an engineer visit or contact a good retailer either locally or online to answer this question.
 They will guide you on installation, procurement, financing and also maintenance of your solar system.
 So, let’s take a look at these different scenarios.

 To calculate the number of solar panels required to run any electric appliance, you need to simply know the units of electricity needed by the appliance to run and divide it by the capacity of the solar panel that you are using.

 A 1.5-ton AC generally uses 2,500 watts of electricity unit so, ideally you will need 10 solar panels of 250 watts each to run the AC.
 If you are purchasing a higher watt solar panel, then the number of solar panels will reduce from 10 and vice-versa.

 Similarly, a 5kW solar system will require 5000 watts of electricity units and hence 20 solar panels of 250 watts will be used (5000/250).
 But if you are buying a 500 watt panel you will only need 10 solar panels for the system (5000/500).